 When in 1796-97 the French arrived and in 1802 the Duchy was directly annexed to France, the new Napoleonic aristocracy didn’t deprive Bodoni of commissions and prestigious protection.
 It was a good opportunity to undertake the publication of works requiring great typographical effort, such as Inno a Cerere by Homer with a dedication to Francesco Melzi d’Eril (1805); Bardo della Selva Nera by Vincenzo Monti dedicated to Napoleon (1806) and Descrizione del Foro Bonaparte of the same year, designed by Antolini, and the Orazio Dominica dedicated to the viceroy Eugène Rose de Beauharnais; the Iliad, in Greek, composed of three extremely ample volumes with a dedication to Napoleon, an unreachable typographical monument; the Cimelio tipografico Pittorico offerto agli Augustissimi genitori del Re di Roma, which continued Giovanni Gherardo de Rossi’s forty Scherzi poetici pittorici by printing them, in the same space, with forty different types, a real typographical tour de force.
 These unequalled typographical monuments were followed by Bodoni’s last labours: French classics commissioned by the King of Naples, Joachim Murat, for educational purposes of his son (Fénelon in 1812, Racine in 1813, and La Fontaine and Boileau finished by the typographer’s widow in 1814).

 Bodoni expired on 30 November 1813 in Parma.
-His demise was announced through the city by the sounds of Bajon, the cathedral’s greatest bell, death knells of which were strictly reserved for princes, high profile dignitaries and the most illustrious personalities.
+His demise was announced through the city by the sounds of Bajon, the cathedral’s largest bell, death knells that were strictly reserved for princes, high profile dignitaries and the most illustrious personalities.
 His body was buried in the cathedral, after the obsequies had been held on 2 December in the presence of government officials and municipal representatives, as well as academics and artists.